MetPX/sarracenia/doc/sarra-e.rst

 Sources of data announce their products, pumping systems pull the data using HTTP or SFTP onto their WAF trees, and then announce their trees for downstream clients.
 When clients download data, they may write a report message back to the server.
 Servers are configured to forward those client report messages back through the intervening servers back to the source.
 The Source can see the entire path that the data took to get to each client.
 With traditional switching applications, sources only see that they delivered to the first hop in a chain.
 Beyond that first hop, routing is opaque, and tracing the path of data required assistance from administrators of each intervening system.
 With Sarracenia's report forwarding, the switching network is relatively transparent to the sources.
 Diagnostics are vastly simplified.

 For large files / high performance, files are segmented on ingest if they are sufficiently large to make this worthwhile.
 Each file can traverse the data pumping network independently, and reassembly is only needed at end points.
 A file of sufficient size will announce the availability of several segments for transfer, multiple threads or transfer nodes will pick up segments and transfer them.
 The more segments available, the higher the parallelism of the transfer.
 In many cases, Sarracenia manages parallelism and network usage without explicit user intervention.
 As intervening pumps do not store and forward entire files, the maximum file size which can traverse the network is maximized.

-Where Sundew supports a wide variety of file formats, protocols, and conventions specific to the real-time meteorology, sarracenia takes a step further away from specific applications and is a ruthlessly generic tree replication engine, which should allow it to be used in other domains.
-The initial prototype client, dd_subscribe, in use since 2013, was replaced in 2016 by the full blown sarracenia package, with all components necessary for production as well as consumption of file trees.
+Where Sundew supports a wide variety of file formats, protocols, and conventions specific to the real-time meteorology, Sarracenia takes a step further away from specific applications and is a ruthlessly generic tree replication engine, which should allow it to be used in other domains.
+The initial prototype client, dd_subscribe, in use since 2013, was replaced in 2016 by the full blown Sarracenia package, with all components necessary for production as well as consumption of file trees.

 Sarracenia is expected to be a far simpler application than sundew from every point of view: Operator, Developer, Analyst, Data Sources, Data consumers.
 Sarracenia imposes a single interface mechanism, but that mechanism is completely portable and generic.
 It should run without issue on any modern platform (Linux, Windows, Mac)

 For more information about Sarra, view the